Course ObjectiveAfter completing this module, the student is able to:

 Natural Resource Management.
 2nd Edition.
 RFF Press, New York.

-Partnership (2016).
-Emissions Trading in Practice: A Handbook on Design
+Emissions Trading in Practice: A Handbook on Design and Implementation.

-Supplemental readings will be made available on Canvas.
+Supplemental readings to be made available on Canvas.

 Students of the MSc Economics, Specialization Public Policy